top of page

 YES!

-In an homage to Queen… 🎶 “I want to break free!
+In an homage to Queen… 🎶, “I want to break free!
 I want to break free!” 🎶

 two women high-fiving while smiling big

 One more quick fact from the ML & Age Wave report: Women’s media doesn’t even touch on personal finances.
-Of 1,594 pages of editorial content in the March 2018 issues of the top 17 women’s magazines, there were only 5 pages covering personal finance.
+Of 1,594 pages of editorial content in the March 2018 issues of the top 17 women’s magazines, there were only five pages covering personal finance.
 That’s less than 1%.

 No wonder women aren’t openly talking about money!
 Why would we?
 It’s not something we are exposed to.
 We have to shift that paradigm.